 - get a “charging order” that secures the debt against your house.
 See Are you worried about a charging order?
 (NB you can still get a charging order even if you are making the payments set by the court.)

-A CCJ never becomes “statute barred”, but if the creditor doesn’t take enforcement action withing six years, they have to get court permission to start enforcement afterwards and this is very rare.
+A CCJ never becomes “statute barred”, but if the creditor doesn’t take enforcement action within six years, they have to get court permission to start enforcement afterwards and this is very rare.

 In most cases interest isn’t added after a CCJ.
 If your creditor tells you interest is being added, read this fact sheet and contact National Debtline to discuss your situation and what your options are.